crimx/use-value-enhancer/README.md

 `useDerived` accepts a val from anywhere and returns the latest derived value.

-Re-rendering is triggered when the derived value changes (`Object.is` comparison from React `useState`).
+Re-rendering is triggered when the derived value changes.

 ```tsx
 import { val } from "value-enhancer";